 [fig:ThermImg]A thermal image of the coaxial heater.

 To quantify the non-uniformity of the coaxial heater, a dual thermocouple probe was inserted into the coaxial heater.
 The two thermocouples in the probe were 330 mm apart and positioned in the central third of the coaxial heater.
 The coaxial heater was submitted to a repeated program of cooling and ballistic heating.
-Figure [fig:Repeatability] shows that the gradients established by cooling was small (approximately 10 C), stable and repeatable, and should not prevent good chromatography.
+Figure [fig:Repeatability] shows that the gradients established by cooling was small (approximately 10 degreesC), stable and repeatable, and should not prevent good chromatography.

 [fig:Repeatability]A graph indicating that temperature gradients are modest, stable and repeatable